codeplaysoftware/cuda-to-sycl-nbody/README.md

 The DPC++ backend, in turn, supports both an OpenCL & CUDA backend, both of which are built by default.
 If you are building on a machine without CUDA support, you can switch off the DPC++ CUDA backend with the flag `-DDPCPP_CUDA_SUPPORT=off`.

-## Converting CUDA to SYCL
+## Migrating CUDA to SYCL

-The script `./scripts/run_dpct.sh` calls a containerized version of the DPC++ Compatibility Tool to automatically convert the CUDA components of this project into SYCL.
+The script `./scripts/run_dpct.sh` calls a containerized version of the Intel® DPC++ Compatibility Tool to automatically convert the CUDA components of this project into SYCL.
 A docker container was used because the dev machine has an incompatible version of the CUDA driver.
 This should be adapted based on your environment.

-The DPC++ compatibility tool offers options for intercepting complex builds, but current dev environment restrictions require me to run dpct inside a docker container.
+The Intel® DPC++ compatibility tool offers options for intercepting complex builds, but current dev environment restrictions require me to run the tool inside a docker container.
 This complicates things, so for now I'm just doing single source conversion on the simulator.cu file.

 ## Running on different platforms